HenryDeLange/inat-achievements/README.md

 The custom subdomain `wild-achievements.mywild.co.za` has been configured on GitHub, as specified in the `CNAME` file.
 As a result the `homepage` property is set in the `package.json` file should be `http://HenryDeLange.github.io/` instead of `http://HenryDeLange.github.io/inat-achievements` when using the GitHub IO domain.
 However due to the Electron build the property is instead set to the `./` relative path.

 #### _GitHub Action to automatically publish a new hosted version_
-The GitHub Action defined in `./.github/workflows/deploy-to-pages.yml` will run automatically when code is committed into the `master` branch, resulting in the latest code in the branch being available online on GitHub Pages.
+The GitHub Action defined in `./.github/workflows/deploy-to-pages.yml` will run automatically when code is committed into the `master` branch, resulting in a website of the latest code in the branch being available online on GitHub Pages.

 #### _Manual steps to publish a new hosted version_
   1. Make sure the `homepage` property is set in the `package.json` file as described above in the _Custom Subdomain_ section.